ansys/pyansys-heart/CONTRIBUTING.md

 We absolutely welcome any code contributions and we hope that this guide will facilitate an understanding of the PyHeart-lib code repository.
-It is important to note that while the PyUnits software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software
+It is important to note that while the PyHeart-lib software package is maintained by ANSYS and any submissions will be reviewed thoroughly before merging, we still seek to foster a community that can support user questions and develop new features to make this software